Anomaly detection

 Check the dollar impact first.
 A critical anomaly on a core production service deserves immediate attention.

-2. Review the Timeline
+2. review the timeline

 Look at when the cost change started.
 Correlate with recent deployments, configuration changes, or scaling events.